QuantumOfVacuum/kylebebak.github.io/_posts/2016-06-26-git-utility-functions-pick.md

 ## Git and pick

 `git` can be a bit of a pain, especially when passing branches or commit hashes as args.
-Big projects have lots of branches and have tons of commits.
+Big projects have lots of branches and tons of commits.
 Finding and copying commit hashes to compare commits, for example, is awkward and slow.
-This made me reluctant to use Git, which meant I wasn't getting nearly as much mileage out of it as I should have been.
+In my case, the awkwardness meant I wasn't getting nearly as much mileage out of Git as I should have been.

 Then I read about [pick](https://github.com/thoughtbot/pick) from [thoughtbot](https://thoughtbot.com/).
 It's a command line tool you can use to "fuzzy select anything".
 Pipe it a list of options and an interface will open, allowing you to fuzzy search the options and send the one you pick to `stdout`.

 I realized that selecting branches and commit hashes would be a __lot__ faster with fuzzy search.
 So, I wrote [some utility functions](https://github.com/kylebebak/dotfiles/blob/master/dotfiles/.helpers/pick.sh) that invoke pick to do exactly that, and needless to say my usage of and satisfaction with Git have gone up by an order of magnitude =).
-Here are descriptions of what they do:
+Here are descriptions of the helper functions.

 - `gbp [command]`: Pick a branch and pass it to __command__ (__gbp git checkout__, __gbp git merge__, etc).
 If __command__ is not passed, pick and copy branch name.
 - `gbpf`: Pick a branch, pick a modified file from this branch, and diff it.